small-tech/site.js/README.md

   - `sudo`
   - `bash` (on Linux, macOS, etc.) or `PowerShell` running under [Windows Terminal](https://github.com/Microsoft/Terminal) (on Windows 10).
-  - `wget` or `curl` (on Linux and macOS) us required to download the installation script when installing Site.js using the one-line installation command.
-On Linux, you can install either via your distribution’s package manager (e.g., `sudo apt install wget` on Ubuntu-like systems). macOS comes with curl installed.
+  - `wget` or `curl` (on Linux and macOS) are required to download the installation script when installing Site.js using the one-line installation command.
+On Linux, you can install either via your distribution’s package manager (e.g., `sudo apt install wget` on Ubuntu-like systems). macOS comes with `curl` installed.

 If it turns out that any of these prerequisites are a widespread cause of first-run woe, we can look into having them installed automatically in the future.
 Please [open an issue](https://github.com/small-tech/site.js/issues) if any of these affects you during your deployments or in everyday use.